top of page

 With this in mind, if you’re an athlete prone to a specific type of injury, or you’re recovering from such an injury, utilizing compression wear can be a great tool for you.

-2. Reduces Perceived Exertion
+2. Compression Reduces Perceived Exertion

 Perceived Exertion is how hard it feels like your body is working during physical activity.